 Finding the best camper for full time camper living highly depends on your preferred lifestyle.
 If you are looking to live a minimal lifestyle, don't mind being exposed to the weather, and are wanting to keep the overall vehicle cost and weight down to explore places, a rooftop tent might be a great option for you!

 If you are the opposite and are looking for a tiny house which is comfortable but can still get you places, you might like getting a camper or a van.
 Campers or vans are really great but restrict where you can go as they don't perform as well off road.
-If you are somewhere in the middle and want a comfortable home but also don't like to be restricted in where you go, a pop-up camper might be your best option for full time camper living.
+This doesn't mean that you couldn't do a minivan camper conversion and take it overlanding.
+If you are somewhere in the middle though and want a comfortable home but also don't like to be restricted in where you go, a pop-up camper might be your best option for full time camper living.

 Why We Chose A Pop-Up Camper